GuPai

 - Rules: Pai Gow - also includes a simple family variant

-- Rules: Tau Ngau - with two variants of settlement
+- Rules: Tau Ngau - with two settlement variants

 - Rules: Kol Ye Si